rht-labs/tech-exercise/docs/slides/content/automated-testing.md

 ### The Steps
-1. One person in the pair will write a test, in the form of a question, on a sticky note and place it on the table.
-For example "Is there a person?". <!-- {.element: class="fragment"  data-fragment-index="1"} -->
+1. One person in the pair writes a test, in the form of a question, on a sticky note and places it on the table.
+For example, "Is there a person?" <!-- {.element: class="fragment"  data-fragment-index="1"} -->
-2. The other person will then implement something in LEGO that passes that test. <!-- {.element: class="fragment" data-fragment-index="2"} -->
+2. The second person then implements something in LEGO that passes the test. <!-- {.element: class="fragment" data-fragment-index="2"} -->
-3. When the first person is satisfied that the test is passing, they switch positions. <!-- {.element: class="fragment" data-fragment-index="3"} -->
+3. When the first person is satisfied that the test passes, the two switch positions. <!-- {.element: class="fragment" data-fragment-index="3"} -->
-4. Now the second person writes a test and puts it on the table and the first person implements in LEGO. <!-- {.element: class="fragment" data-fragment-index="4"} -->
+4. Now, the second person writes a test, puts it on the table, and the first person implements it in LEGO. <!-- {.element: class="fragment" data-fragment-index="4"} -->